 Application details and documents

-African citizens or permanent residents of any of the 54 African countries plus territories who are based at a research institution in Africa are eligible to apply.
+Applicants who live permanently in any of the 54 African countries plus territories and who are based at a research institution in Africa are eligible to apply.

 The following documents need to be submitted along with your Application Form:

 1. Three letters of recommendation: one should be from your current mentor.
 If you will be visiting a different institution, you will also need to submit a letter of support from your host.
 All individuals should be familiar with your work.*

 4. If attending a course or conference please provide details of content of the event